• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Inbound marketing and sales are not in conflict.

-In fact, your marketing and sales teams are more powerful together than apart.
+In fact, your marketing and sales teams are more powerful together than they are apart.
 They complement each other like the bait and a hook at the end of a fishing line.
 The bait attracts a prospect with enticing content, and the hook connects with the prospect to snag a sale.

 When you’re building a sales pipeline, your inbound marketing team can help more fish swim to you.